Steve2Go/throttle2/README.md

 ### iOS
 Use your sideloading method of choice - I've found https://sideloadly.io/ to work well.

-### There are security implications to using Key Authentication
-Currently if you use key authentication, we create a secure tunnel to play videos as VLCKit doen not support key authentication.
-VLC uses Password Authentication over this tunnel, but only on your servers localhost.
-If you don't want this, don't leave a password in server settings and video playback will be disabled.

 Throttle for iOS needs FFMpeg on the server to generate video thumbnails.
 An installer is included in the iOS app to help you install this.
-The Mac version does not have this requirement.
+The Mac version does not have this requirement as it uses fuse-t.
 You can still use Throttle without ffmpeg, but video thumbnails will be generic play icons.

+If you use key authentication, we also create a local proxy to play videos.
+It creates an FTP server on your iOS device for the video player to connect to, then streams over SSH using key authenication.

 *Note for windows users - due to the vast difference between windows and \*nix systems, I've made the assumption that you're using the built in openSSH, but it's largely untested.
 If anyone wants to help me test this / expand windows supprt, let me know.